mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 ```
 <em>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Argon code to behave as a BLE peripheral </em>

-2. Note, in particular, how the array named "buf" is defined and used in various places in the code:
+2. Note, in particular, how the array named "buf" is defined and used in specific places in the code:

 ```
 uint8_t buf[6];   // create the array of six 8-bit bytes